vera/recipes/README.md

 ![Screenshot](/app/assets/images/screenshot_search.png?raw=true "Screenshot of the search page")

-You can search through uploaded recipes and filter by category and/or name.
+You can search through uploaded recipes and filter by category, name and/or preparation time.

 # Upcoming Features